Wednesday, November 26, 2014

 If grilled cheese sounds amazing but not quite filling enough, have I got some great news for you- Grilled cheese's best friend is none other than tomato soup!
 Just think about dipping the corner of your scrumptious cheese-melt into a bowl of hot liquid red wholesome creamy amazingness.

 (Is anyone else drooling right now?
-If you're not, immediately stop what you're doing and spend no less than four hours on this site.)
+If you're not, immediately stop what you're doing and spend no less than four hours at grilledcheeseacademy.com.)

 The Great Depression, by its own definition, was one of the saddest times in American history.
 To feel better, do you know what people ate during this era?
 Grilled cheese!
 They often called it Cheese Dream and I don't blame them for one second.
-Sometimes there were variations, such as adding bacon or eggs, or (gasp!) preparing it open-faced.
+Sometimes there were variations, such as adding bacon and eggs or even (gasp!) preparing it open-faced.

 If some of the saddest people ever ate grilled cheese to get through their hardships, surely terrorists and counter-terrorists would benefit from its grandiosity, eating together while holding hands and singing Imagine.

-Hopefully Middle Easterners will read my message and I'll see you in Yemen.
+Hopefully Middle Easterners will read this message and I'll see you in Yemen.

 Postscript- This article was originally titled 'Discussing The Disgusting' and took a very serious turn toward Existentialism and the history of human-on-human violence.
 Wasn't reading about cheese so much better!?!?